 It’s weird how we have no trouble calling every leader on a church staff “pastor.”
 In most cultures that would be true whether the person has a pastoral gift or not.
 But many churches are afraid to call anyone “prophet.”
 That seems grossly unbiblical and disproportionate to me since the word “prophet” is mentioned in the Bible hundreds of times more often than the word “pastor.” – Dan McCollam

-I recently interviewed Dano (as we lovingly call him) because I want you to hear from a prophet on what it’s like to be called as a prophet, be developed as one, and then step into your call.
-I’ve watched Dano do this with grace over the years that I’ve known him, and he has so much to offer the Body of Christ.
+I interviewed Dano (as we lovingly call him) because I want you to hear from a prophet on what it’s like to be called by God to this office, and to be developed and deployed into your call and divine destiny.

-If you think you may be called to be a prophet (to the church or in another sphere of influence), or if you’re in ministry and want to operate well with the prophets around you, check out this interview and let me know your thoughts in the comments!
+If you think you may be called to be a prophet — to the church or in another sphere of influence — or if you’re a leader who wants to operate synergistically with the prophets around you, check out this interview and let me know your thoughts in the comments!

 Today, I lead the Prophetic Company at The Mission in Vacaville, California.
 I teach and train in prophecy and the supernatural lifestyle around the world and I oversee a missions organization called Sounds of the Nations that is currently working in 70 language groups.

 2. Q: We started the School of the Prophets years ago.
 Tell me what made you want to start this school?